-Chemotherapy is the use of drugs to destroy tumor cells, usually by ending the tumor cells’ ability to grow and divide.
-Chemotherapy is given by a medical oncologist, a doctor who specializes in treating a tumor with medication.
-Chemotherapy is rarely used to treat meningioma for the reasons outlined under Treatment overview (above).
+Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping the tumor cells from growing, dividing, and making more cells.
+Chemotherapy is given by a medical oncologist, a doctor who specializes in treating a tumor with medication, or a neuro-oncologist.
+Chemotherapy is rarely used to treat meningioma.

 Learn more about the basics of chemotherapy.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
-Any person, regardless of age or tumor type and stage, may receive palliative care.
-It works best when palliative care is started as early as needed in the treatment process.
-People often receive treatment for the tumor at the same time that they receive treatment to ease side effects.
-In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative and supportive care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Any person, regardless of age or type and stage of tumor, may receive this type of care.
+And it often works best when it is started right after a diagnosis.
+People who receive palliative and supportive care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

 Steroids.
 Steroids occur naturally in the body in tiny amounts.
-In larger amounts, they are very powerful anti-inflammatories that reduce swelling.
-Most patients with a brain tumor will need steroids to help relieve swelling of the brain.
-You will most likely receive steroids when you are first diagnosed, before and after surgery, before and after radiation therapy, and if you have an advanced brain tumor.
+In larger amounts, they are very powerful anti-inflammatory medications that reduce swelling.
+Most people with a brain tumor will need steroids to help relieve swelling of the brain.
+You will most likely receive steroids when you are first diagnosed, before and after surgery, before and after radiation therapy, and/or if you have an advanced brain tumor.
 Steroids may cause weight gain and water retention, increased appetite, difficulty sleeping, changes in mood, and stomach irritation.
 After successful treatment for the brain tumor, your doctor may slowly reduce the amount of steroids you need to take over time.

-Anti-depressant medication.
+Antidepressant medication.
 Depression can be common in people with a CNS tumor, but it is often undiagnosed.
-But this does not mean that all people with a CNS tumor are depressed.
-For those who have symptoms of depression, the health care team may decide to prescribe an anti-depressant medication to help with the symptoms.
+However, not all people with a CNS tumor experience depression.
+Let your health care team know how you are feeling on a regular basis.
+For those who have symptoms of depression, the health care team may decide to prescribe an antidepressant medication to help with your symptoms.
 Learn more about depression.

 Remission and chance of recurrence